YuvalFilmus/Polymorphisms/README.md

 # Polymorphisms

-This project contains a formalizations of my paper [Aggregation of evaluations without unanimity](https://yuvalfilmus.cs.technion.ac.il/publications/papers/?id=1742).
+This project contains a formalization of my paper [Aggregation of evaluations without unanimity](https://yuvalfilmus.cs.technion.ac.il/publications/papers/?id=1742).

 The main definitions and results are spread across several files: